 Recognising those who are making an outstanding contribution within a plant group

-The new RHS Plant Committee Annual Awards are a way for the different RHS Plant Committees to recognise and shine a light on those individuals who are making an outstanding contribution within their plant group, who might not otherwise be covered by the existing RHS People Awards.
+Introduced in 2019, the RHS Plant Committee Annual Awards are a way for the different RHS Plant Committees to recognise and shine a light on those individuals who are making an outstanding contribution within their plant group, who might not otherwise be covered by the existing RHS People Awards.

 These awards will recognise excellence in science, propagation, conservation or literature, journalism or art.
 There are no restrictions on the nationality of the nominee, whether they are amateur or professional.